tfry-git/compressor-arduino/Readme.md

 Beyond the logic and timing, however, there are two main technical difficulties: First, we need to sense the signal level to work on.
 Ok, not terribly difficult, but does require some tricks to achieve with an acceptable sampling rate on a microcontroller.
 Second, we need to modify (or output) the signal, accordingly.
 Typical approaches involve voltage controlled amplifiers (VCAs), J-FETs, or some other technique to transform a voltage signal into a variable resistance.
 Well-established, but not quite trivial, if you read up on it.
-Instead of these, I decided to capitalize on the main advantage of a microprocessor: Doing simple things _fast_.
+Instead of these, I decided to capitalize on the main advantage of a microprocessor: Doing simple digital things _fast_.
 In this case this means switch the audio signal on and off at a rate much higher than audible sounds, in order to achieve a variable resistance very easily.

 ## A first basic version